porchlogic/porchLogic/README.md

 # about
-This repo will go public as soon as the three products below are ready, so that it can grow as a visual language and interface.
+This repo will go public as soon as the three products below are ready for public beta, so that it can grow as a useable visual language and interface.

 ## products